13 Filesystem and Input/Output (IO)

 To copy existing files, we use the copyFile() method.
 The first argument in this method is the path to the file that you want to copy.
 The second argument is a Dir object, i.e. a directory handler, more specifically, a Dir object that points to the folder in your computer where you want to copy the file to.
 The third argument is the new path of the file, or, in other words, the new location of the file.
 The fourth argument is the options (or flags) to be used in the copy operation.

 The Dir object that you provide as input to this method will be used to copy the file to the new location.
 You may create this Dir object before calling the copyFile() method.
-Maybe you are planning to copy the file to a completly different location in your computer, so it might be worth to create a directory handler to that location.
-But if you copying the file to a subfolder of your CWD, then, you can just simply pass the CWD handler to this argument.
+Maybe you are planning to copy the file to a completely different location in your computer, so it might be worth to create a directory handler to that location.
+But if you are copying the file to a subfolder of your CWD, then, you can just simply pass the CWD handler to this argument.

 const cwd = std.fs.cwd();